 In your civil services exam papers, there will be a section on International Relations.
 So here’s a blog that will guide you on how to prepare for International Relations for the UPSC exam with ease.

-- Tips on How to Prepare International Relations for UPSC Mains
+- Topic-Wise Syllabus of International Relations for IAS Mains

 - What is the best approach to preparing for International Relations for the UPSC examination?